 8) The board does not recognize a privilege of noncooperation and may, therefore, draw such reasonable inferences from noncooperation as it deems appropriate.
 Statements made to members of the board and others are admissible at the hearing regardless of when made.

 9) If the student wishes the board to consider a medical excuse, explanation, or justification in a particular case, the student’s consent must be sought for release of information obtained in confidence by University Health Services (HUHS) or other provider of either medical or psychiatric health care.
 Without the student’s consent, such information shall not be sought or considered by the Disciplinary Board.
 No weight is to be given to a student’s refusal to authorize disclosure of information obtained by the HUHS or other provider of health care.
 The absence of such information, may, however, properly preclude the board from considering a medical excuse, explanation, or justification in a particular case.

 10) Disciplinary sanctions will not be imposed unless conduct warranting sanction is established by a preponderance of evidence.
-Decisions of the board are final, except for those recommending expulsion or dismissal, which require two-thirds vote at a faculty meeting
+Decisions of the board are final, except for those recommending expulsion or dismissal, which require two-thirds vote at a faculty council meeting

 11) It is understood that the transaction of Disciplinary Board business will not be discussed with anyone not on the board other than the dean or advisors to the dean, except as may be compelled as a matter of law.
 Board members’ attitudes, votes, or other such information will not be revealed.
 The student concerned may be told only the disposition of his or her own case and only by the chairperson of the board or the chairperson’s designee (usually the associate dean for student services).